NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 #### Test cases identification

-We will focus on writing unit tests for the domain specific code, that is code that implements "business logic" (in this case, Gizmoball basic functionality) as this is very likely to change a lot and is also crucial in accurately implementing the main requirements.
-Simple code is not going to change and will, most probably, going to be implemented correctly.
+We will focus on writing unit tests for the domain specific code, that is code that implements "business logic" (in this case, Gizmoball core functionality) as this is very likely to change often.
+Simple code is not going to change and will, most probably, going to be implemented correctly from the first attempt.

- We are planning to identify test cases mostly based on the `model` side of our `MVC` as these classes are responsible to model the physical aspects and interactions of the game.
-Moreover, we decided to write good method specifications for the complex methods, as we can easily create uses cases based on them, including *edge cases*.
+ We are planning to identify test cases mostly based on the `model` side of our `MVC` design, as these classes are responsible to model the physical aspects of the game.
+Moreover, we decided to write good method specifications for the complex methods, as we can easily create relevant uses cases based on them, including *edge cases*.

  We are going to have one `JUnit` test class for each of the `model` classes that we are planning to test.
 The test classes will be placed in the `test` package which is going